 Del Ray is a vibrant and active community within the City of Alexandria.
 It was once its own town in the late 1900s, designed around the major railroad line that ran north to south.
 Its growth was stimulated by the opening of The Potomac Yards railroad yards in 1906.
 At that time, Del Ray incorporated with the town of St. Elmo to become the Town of Potomac with its own governance system.

 Del Ray is home to several beloved annual events.
 Neighbors gather for an annual Halloween Parade, First Thursdays along Mount Vernon Avenue, and the annual Art on the Avenue festival.
-Residents and visitors alike also enjoy the local Saturday morning farmer’s market where local vendors and farmers come to sell their goods.
+Residents and visitors alike also enjoy the local Saturday morning farmer’s market where local vendors and farmers sell their goods.

 For more helpful articles like this, sign up for our weekly blog roundup.